Perfect-Rentals/perfect.rentals.scripts/keyboard-shortcuts/readme.md

 <h2 id="For Teams">For Teams</h2>

-If you're working with a team:
+If you're working with a teams or VAs:

 1. Create a shared folder for your CSV files
 2. Each team member can customize their own shortcuts or use the team standards